Three unique and powerful programs are offered through the California Agricultural Leadership Foundation.

 Vision: To be a catalyst for a vibrant agricultural community.

-Farmers and ranchers in our highly urbanized state depend on skilled and passionate leaders who can be effective advocates for issues facing agriculture, our communities, the state and nation.
-For over 40 years, the California Agricultural Leadership Program (CALP) has provided an advanced leadership development experience for emerging agricultural leaders.
+Agriculturalists in our highly urbanized state depend on skilled and passionate leaders who can be effective voices for issues facing agriculture, our communities, the state and nation.
+For more than 50 years, the California Agricultural Leadership Program (CALP) has provided an advanced leadership development experience for emerging agricultural leaders.

 Become a stronger and better leader with new skills and strategic ideas.

-Through a balance of dynamic classroom presentations, case studies, experiential learning opportunities, individualized coaching and selected readings, you will acquire tools to enhance your leadership skills and contribute to the long-term success of your farms, ranches, allied businesses and organizations.
+Through a balance of dynamic classroom presentations, case studies, experiential learning opportunities, individualized coaching and selected readings, fellows will acquire tools to enhance their leadership skills and contribute to the long-term success of their farms, ranches, allied businesses and organizations.

 Become an influential agricultural professional.

 Program graduates are part of an influential network of agricultural professionals who help their companies, organizations and communities meet the challenges of a rapidly changing environment.
 Better communication and enhanced critical thinking skills, combined with a broader perspective, help graduates guide others to creative solutions.
 Having the confidence to step up and engage diverse groups in discussions about critical issues facing agriculture is one of many outputs of the Ag Leadership Program.